criswell/uca-gpl/README.md

         # ./build_chroot.sh /path/to/work/chroots/lucid-buildenv testing

+If you are running on a Red Hat derived system, the "build_chroot.sh" script requires that the path to the chroot is an absolute path.
+This is a yum requirement, and out of our hands.

 ### Using the setup environment scripts                        {#setupenv}

 Included in the build_env directory are several scripts for setting up